+Algebra is just a form of arithmetic in which symbols (usually letters) stand for numbers.
+You use algebra to solve equations and to find the value of a variable.
 Algebra is based on the operations of arithmetic and on the concept of an unknown quantity, or variable.
 Letters such as x or n are used to represent unknown quantities.
 For example, suppose A has 5 more pencils than B, then the number of pencils that A has is B+5.

 Simplifying Algebraic Equations

 When working with algebraic expressions, it is necessary to simplify them by factoring or combining like terms.
 For example, the expression 6x + 5x is equivalent to (6+5)x, or 11x.
 In the expression 9x - 3y, 3 is a factor common to both the terms: 9x - 3y = 3(3x-y).
 In the expression 5x2 + 6y, there are no like terms and no common factors.